 Threats to Orcas and Dolphins

 Estimates put the worldwide orca population at around 50,000 individuals.
-This is based on a 2006 study, according to Worldwide Distribution and Abundance of Killer Whales.
+This is based on a 2006 study from Worldwide Distribution and Abundance of Killer Whales.

 Out of the forty-one species of dolphins, five are considered endangered by the IUCN.
 These are the Atlantic humpback dolphin, the Amazon River dolphin, the Baiji dolphin, the Maui dolphin, and the South Asian River dolphin.
 Hunting and bycatch are mostly to blame.